 - Add in the flour, cream of tartar, baking soda, and salt.
 Mix with spoon until ingredients are well-incorporated and dough is formed.

-- Roll the dough into small balls, then roll into the cinnamon sugar coating to lightly coat the cookies on all sides.
+- Using your hands, roll the dough into small balls.
+Then roll them in the cinnamon sugar coating to lightly coat the cookies on all sides.

-- Place cinnamon sugar-coated cookies onto an ungreased cookie sheet and bake for 8-10 minutes at 400 degrees.
+- Place cinnamon sugar-coated cookies onto an ungreased cookie sheet and bake for 8-10 minutes at 400°F.